RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #86, #87

+I just came up with the craziest idea and as a result created a super powerful device that I need for future things.
+I want to design a Box Fight gametype where you are able to continuously participate in box fights.
+When someone tries to challenge someone else, if there are no available challengers it will create a new room and put that person in that room making that person available for a challenge.
+However if there is an available challenger it will put that person in that available room and then make it no longer available then start the fight.
+To do this I needed to create a search engine that will scan for available challenges to join.
+Then if it fails to find one, it will trigger a new search for an available room, create it and then make it available for challenging so the next challenge search will find it.
+This is a SUPER complex system, but could be very valuable to the competitive Fortnite community.

+I just spent 2 sessions and created the search engine system.
+Now I need to use that to create the "Forever Fights" game mode.
+I'm very happy with my progress and super pumped for this.

 ## #85

 Fixed the entire side that was off by one and added blockers all over the place